Skip to content

 Less known is another set of approaches to carbon removal with particularly strong potential – those that depend on the power and size of the ocean.

-The Ocean as a Part of the Climate Solution: Ocean-Based Carbon Dioxide Removal (CDR)
+The Ocean as a Part of the Climate Solution: Marine Carbon Dioxide Removal (mCDR)

 Ocean Based Carbon Dioxide Removal